quantscious/finmlkit/README.md

 - CUSUM monitoring for structural breaks: __6.25x speedup__ with parallelization compared to non-parallelized implementation.
 - OHLCV Time Bar generation: **100x speedup** compared to Pandas implementation.

+# 🔬 Citation

+If you use FinMLKit in your research or publications, we kindly ask that you cite it.
+Use the __"Cite this repository"__ option in the GitHub sidebar for ready-to-use citation details in formats like `BibTeX` and `APA`.
+For persistent DOIs, check the Zenodo archive linked there.